• Home

 • Cucumber Salad: Refreshing Asian cucumber salad is a delicious healthy option!

 • Grains: Any grain works well!
 Try white rice, brown rice, quinoa, cauliflower rice or broccoli rice.
-I personally love these shrimp served over coconut rice or healthy fried rice!
+I personally love to serve these sticky shrimp over coconut rice, lemon zest rice, or healthy fried rice!

 • Noodles: You can never go wrong with oodles of noodles!
 Chow mein, soba, or udon noodles are all delicious!

 • Vegetables: Try serving this with your favorite seasonal vegetable – steamed, stir-fried or roasted!
-I prefer snow peas, broccoli, bell peppers and carrots, but you can use whatever you love!
+I prefer Asian brussels, fried cabbage, snow peas, broccoli, carrots, bell peppers and onions, but you can use whatever you love!

 Overhead photo sweet and spicy Honey Shrimp garnished with lime wedges, jalapeno slices and sliced scallions on a white plate with a purple linen under the plate and a bowl of rice next to the plate.